- Written by Dr.Mehmet Demircioglu

 After the first 10 days, still use common sense.
 If the scalp is irritated, if scabs remain unusually firm, or if the clinic has given specific instructions because of the case, follow those instructions instead of forcing the calendar.

-Sleeping normally should feel like a gradual return, not a celebration that makes you careless.
+Sleeping normally needs to feel like a gradual return, not a celebration that makes you careless.
 The best recovery is quiet.
 Nothing dramatic happens because you protect the scalp early and then slowly return to normal habits.

 If you are unsure, ask your clinic with a clear photo rather than guessing.
 A clear question is always better than a nervous mistake made at midnight.
 Good sleep should support healing, not become another source of fear.
 That balance matters more than perfect stillness.